-The board of trustees delegates to the campus behavior coordinator / campus principal authority to conduct hearings and expel students.
+The board of trustees delegates to the superintendent or superintendent's designee authority to conduct hearings and expel students.

 Board Review of Expulsion

 After the due process hearing, the expelled student may request that the board review the expulsion decisions.
 The student or parent must submit a written request to the superintendent within seven days after receipt of the written decision.
 The superintendent must provide the student or parent written notice of the date, time, and place of the meeting at which the board will review the decision.